[yasr_overall_rating] over 135 People Voted [4.9/5]

 However using this approach has some serious disadvantages: You have to write the same pieces of code twice, for each application.
 We can consider different programming languages (Java and Swift), different approaches to achieve the same thing on iOS and Android, different techniques to build the GUI, it’s difficult to do anything to avoid writing the same piece of code twice.
 The situation gets even worse if two different developers create two different iOS and Android applications because two people are likely to implement the same features slightly differently.

-- Shared code base eliminates the need for code to be duplicated.
-The code is common for both the applications for objectives such as networking and business logic, the code can be separated into its own modules, and you still don’t lose the opportunity to create the UI for each of the platforms, or even build the UI once using platform-specific traits.
+- A shared code base eliminates the need for code to be duplicated.
+The code is common for both the applications for objectives such as networking and business logic.
+The code can be separated into its own modules, and you still don’t lose the opportunity to create the UI for each of the platforms, or even build the UI once using platform-specific traits.

 - Still, there can be two or more developers working on the same application.
-And the developer who knows iOS better can develop iOS-specific parts and the developer who knows Android better can develop the Android specific stuff, and any of them can do the common platform independent stuff.
-Because the common stuff is written only once, there is no chance to make any kind of inconsistencies between the platforms in the code.
+And the developer who knows iOS better can develop iOS-specific parts and the developer who knows Android better can develop the Android-specific stuff, and any of them can do the common platform-independent stuff.

 However, what is the price to be paid for having all of these features?
 Let’s have a look at the frameworks mentioned above.